The Ultimate Guide to the Louvre

 Here, you will find some of the world’s most famous paintings and sculptures.
 The Mona Lisa, the Venus of Milo, the Code of Hammurabi, the Regent Diamond, and Napoleon I’s Coronation are just a few examples.

-The Louvre is also part of the history of France.
+The Louvre is also part of the history of Paris and France.
 The Louvre was built in the 12th century by King Philippe Auguste II as his royal palace.
 Over the years, the Louvre Palace symbolized the French monarchy’s wealth, power, and decadence, and its rooms and halls are stunning.

 2. Louvre Opening Hours and Best Time to Visit the Louvre Museum